 e.
 Market Values – Method used to determine projected market value of assets (if needed for assumed asset sales).

 f.
-Risk Management – Detailed description of model risk management strategies, such as hedging and other derivative programs, including any clearly defined hedging strategies, specific to the groups of policies covered in this sub-report and not discussed in the Executive Summary Section 3.B.3.e.
+Risk Management – Detailed description of model risk management strategies, such as, hedging and other derivative programs, including any clearly defined hedging strategies, specific to the groups of policies covered in this sub-report and not discussed in the Executive Summary Section 3.B.3.e.

 g.
 Foreign Currency Exposure – Analysis of exposure to foreign currency fluctuations.